erincameron11/health-information/README.md

 3. Install npm with command: `npm install`
     * If you do not have npm installed, first download nodejs: `https://nodejs.org/en/download/`.
 To check if you have it installed type command `node -v`

-4. Install python by visiting <a href="https://www.python.org/downloads/">python's site here</a> to download.
+4. Install python3 by visiting <a href="https://www.python.org/downloads/">python's site here</a> to download.
     * To check if you have installed it correctly use command `python3 -version` on Mac, and `python --version` on Windows

 5. Once python3 has been downloaded, serve the application via python's SimpleHTTPServer module with command: `python3 -m http.server 8000` in your terminal